AmaduKamara/calculator/README.md

-# Amkam Awesome Books Project
+# Calculator App - app for Maths Magicians

 In this project, I built a basic React Calculator App that allows Maths Magicians to perform basic mathematical calculations.
 I achieved that by using React, a JavaScript library for building user interfaces.

 #### Desktop Screenshot

 #### Mobile Screenshot

 ## Built With